What You Need to Know About the CASPer Test

 The admissions process to medical school can be a long and daunting process for many students, and the addition of another assessment tool can be seen as another burden on what is already a fairly strenuous process.
 However, programs want to gather the most accurate and holistic view of their applicants to ensure that they are making the right decisions, as their students will be shaping the future quality of our healthcare.
 As technology has given patients easy access to a wealth of information right at their fingertips, they are no longer satisfied with just a medically competent doctor.
 Patients now seek doctors who are also good listeners, demonstrate empathy and compassion, and provide more personalized care.
 Historically, the admissions process has done an excellent job in admitting the brightest students, but they are now trying to do a better job in making sure that the students also possess the personal attributes that patients want to see from their physicians.

-If you would like to get the most up-to-date information on everything related to CASPer, make sure to follow our blog at and our Twitter account @take_casper.
-Feel free to directly tweet or email us (support@ ) with any questions or comments you have about the test.
+If you would like to get the most up-to-date information on everything related to CASPer, make sure to visit our Resources page at takecasper.com and our Twitter account @take_casper.
+Feel free to tweet directly or email us at firstname.lastname@example.org with any questions or comments you have about the test.